-Yesterday I walked into the lobby of a hotel that is serving as the headquarters for a major national youth sports competition.
-Athletes from all over the USA (and a few individuals from other countries) have assembled for the biggest water polo tournament in the world – USA Water Polo’s Junior Olympics.
-The mood is infectious.
-Children and adults alike are walking around with big grins on their faces, proud and happy to be here.
-If you walked into the hotel as a total stranger, you couldn’t help but leave here with a smile!
+A while back, I walked into the lobby of a hotel that was serving as the headquarters for a major national youth sports competition.
+Athletes from all over the USA (and a few individuals from other countries) had assembled for the biggest water polo tournament in the world: USA Water Polo’s Junior Olympics.
+The mood was infectious.
+Children and adults alike were walking around with big grins on their faces, proud and happy to be there.
+If you’d walked into the hotel as a total stranger, you couldn’t help but have left with a smile!

-It’s no accident that the hotel staff are friendlier than usual too.
-They have been infected by the organic spread of positive energy.
-Frankly, I’m sure that I can see taxi and bus drivers leaving the hotel with happy faces.
-I am convinced that their subsequent passengers will “catch” a little dose of the emotional gold leaching out of this glowing epicenter.
+It was no accident that the hotel staff were friendlier than usual, too.
+They had been infected by the organic spread of positive energy.
+Frankly, I was sure that I could see taxi and bus drivers leaving the hotel with happy faces.
+I am convinced that their subsequent passengers also “caught” a little dose of the emotional gold flowing out of this glowing epicenter.

-It is well known, both by observation and scientific research that mood is contagious, spreading between individuals.
-What interests me most though is the internal chemistry that reinforces and escalates this emotional epidemic, because mood is also contagious within our own personal space.
+It is well known, both by observation and by scientific research, that mood is contagious, spreading between individuals.
+What interests me most, though, is the internal chemistry that reinforces and escalates this emotional epidemic, because mood is also contagious within our own personal space.

 As each individual becomes a radiating center of positive affect, they infect those around them.
 This is what I term mood diffusion.

-Each of us has a choice in the role we play in society.
-We can choose how to effect the energy of our surroundings.
-We can choose to give energy or to withdraw it – and both will have far-reaching consequences.
+So, each of us has a choice in the role we play in society.
+We can choose how to affect the energy of our surroundings.
+We can choose to give energy or to withdraw it—and both will have far-reaching consequences.
 Choose wisely!